thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ## Constraint Solving
 Now that we've got our set of constraints, we can attempt to solve them.
 So what does it mean to solve a constraint?
 A constraint is something that has to be true about our types.
 If we can prove whatever our constraint wants true, we have solved the constraint.
 Since our `Constraint` datatype is just type equality, we can solve all our constraints by proving their types equal.
 If we fail to prove two types equal, we have a type error, and we can bail out early.

 Okay, that all sounds reasonable.
 But begs the question, what does it mean for two types to be equal?
-For us, we'll determine two types are equal structurally.
-We'll examine the tree of each type and if they are the same node and all their children are equal, we'll consider them equal.
+For us, we determine two types are equal structurally.
+We examine the tree of each type and if they are the same node and all their children are equal, we consider them equal.
 This works great except for type variables.
 It's not enough to just check that two variables are equal.
 A type variable could stand for any type (even another type variable).
 When we compare it to another type, we can freely assume the type variable stands for that type and make our two types equal, easy!
 This works great for any individual equality, but we can get into trouble if we do that haphazardly for our whole set.
 We may assume for one equality that type variable `a` is `Type::Int` and for another equality assume it is `Type::Fun(Type::Var(b), Type::Var(c))`.
 While a type variable can stand for any type, it can only stand for one type.
 If our set of equalities needs a type variable to stand for two types, we have a type error.
 To remedy this we need to remember what types we've assigned type variables as we solve.

 An assignment of type variables to types is called a type substitution.
-We'll build up a type substitution over the course of constraint solving, and at the end our substitution should have an entry for every type variable.
+We build up a type substitution over the course of constraint solving, and at the end our substitution should have an entry for every type variable.
 This process of solving a set of constraints by building up a substitution that makes them equal has a name: it's called [Unification](https://en.wikipedia.org/wiki/Unification_(computer_science)).

 ### Unification
 Unification is the process of determining if a type substitution exists that can make our set of constraints true.
 If no such substitution exists, as always, we have a type error.
 Unification is fundamentally a search problem since we're trying out various types for our type variables until we find an assignment that works or discover an assignment cannot exist.
 We won't, but we could imagine if we tried to bruteforce our solution it would take quite awhile.
 Fortunately, once again, math has our back!
 Unification is a well studied subject and a couple of algorithms have been found that are able to unify types in near linear time.
 We'll grab one of these algorithms off the shelf and be on our merry way to quick type inference.